Visit Chartres

 Cycling tourism has developed intensively in Eure-et-Loir in recent years.
 Bike lanes and paths now form an extensive network linking the main towns of the department.
 Chartres is also one of the stages of a major cycling route: the Véloscénie.
 Connecting Paris to Mont Saint-Michel, this route offers 450 kilometers of secure paths in the majestic setting of the Eure Valley.

+From Chartres, cyclists can reach several destinations of choice: Maintenon and its castle, Illiers-Combray and its Marcel Proust museum, or simply follow the Eure valley for a nature outing, away from the hustle and bustle of the city.
 Don’t have a bike?
 No problem, you can rent what you need at La Maison du Vélo: city bikes, bikes for children, electric bikes, baby seats, trailers… La Maison du Vélo also offers suggestions for bike rides in the heart of Chartres.

 Parc des Bords de l’Eure